radumarias/rencfs/README.md

 - Wear-out of a single (key, nonce) pair:
     - `AES-GCM`: Messages must be less than `2^32 – 2` blocks (a.k.a. `2^36 – 32 bytes`, a.k.a. `2^39 – 256 bits`), that's
       roughly `64GB`.
-      This also makes the security analysis of `AES-GCM` with long nonces complicated, since the hashed nonce doesn’t start
+      This also makes the security analysis of `AES-GCM` with long nonces complicated since the hashed nonce doesn’t start
       with the lower `4 bytes` set to `00 00 00 02`.
     - `ChaCha20-Poly1305`: `ChaCha` has an internal counter (`32 bits` in the standardized IETF variant, `64 bits` in the